Glumboi/GlumSak/README.md

 And another special thanks to Sin himself for supporting me and this project by buying me a server to test around with and for having such a cool community.

+# What can it do?
+  - Install keys, shaders and firmwares to yuzu (shader not supported currently) and ryu with only a few clicks!

+# Future plans
+  Soon!

 ## License

 Released under [BD3](/LICENSE) by [@Glumboi](https://github.com/Glumboi).